 The sacred texts, collectively known as the Bible, have the greatest reach of any other form of Western literature.
-In this course, we will apply Biblical academic study to the literature of the books that comprise various bibles, Biblical history in Western society, the development of various biblical canons, the use of these sacred texts in history, and the technological developments
+In this course, we will apply Biblical academic study to the literature of the books that comprise various bibles, Biblical history in Western society, the development of various biblical canons, the use of these sacred texts in history, and the technological developments that have affected the understanding of Bibles.
+This examination will lead to a better understanding of Bibles and how they function in our literary, political, and religious lives.
+(LL: World Views & Ways of Knowing)

 REL 320/Holocaust: Historical & Religious Persp.

-Sec.01 (80938) Rech 9:30-10:50 AM TF
+Sec.01 Rech 9:30-10:50 AM TF